NixOS/nixpkgs/doc/languages-frameworks/go.section.md

 ### `subPackages` {#var-go-subPackages}

 Limits the builder from building child packages that have not been listed.
-If <varname>subPackages</varname> is not specified, all child packages will be built.
+If `subPackages` is not specified, all child packages will be built.